kishoyian-254/Code-Challenge-1/README.md

 2. Converts the input to a number.
 3. Computes the total fare.
 4. Prints the result in a friendly format.

+### Challenge 3: Mobile Money Transaction Fee Estimator 📱
+This program calculates transaction fees using a simplified fee structure.

+#### Transaction Fee Rules:
+- **Standard Fee**: 1.5% of the transaction amount.
+- **Minimum Fee**: If 1.5% is less than KES 10, charge KES 10.
+- **Maximum Fee**: If 1.5% exceeds KES 70, charge KES 70.

+#### Function Implementation:
+The function `estimateTransactionFee`:
+1. Prompts the user for the amount to send.
+2. Converts the input to a number.
+3. Calculates the fee based on rules.
+4. Computes the total debited amount.
+5. Prints results clearly